 Rationale Distribution and relative abundance are primary characteristics of population status within subbasins.
 In the short term we are planning surveys under the assumption that it is most important to establish lamprey presence/absence in critical areas of potential habitat protection and/or restoration, and in areas we believe primary limiting factors exist.
-Our intention is to understanding, documenting and monitoring lamprey distribution within key watersheds by 1) identifying areas where natural production occurs within the subbasins, 2) identify areas where production is lacking (but has high potential) 3) establishing index areas throughout Pacific lamprey known and potential range, and 4) periodically monitoring these index sites to establish status and trend.
-This information will inform prioritization of lamprey restoration actions to be developed under Objectives 4, 5, 6, 7, and 8 respectively.
+Our intention is to establish upper limits of lamprey distribution within key watersheds identify areas where production within the subbasins is greatest and identify areas where production is lacking but has high potential.
+This information will inform prioritization of lamprey restoration actions to be developed under Objective 5.